tc39/proposal-binary-ast/README.md

 ## Design Philosophy

 The overriding design philosophy is to be conservative, so as to be realistic both in implementation and committee.
-This proposal is intended to be simply an alternative encoding of the surface syntax with the smallest possible delta to enable high performance parsing.
-Encoding semantics (e.g., bytecode, encoding variables instead identifiers) is intentionally outside the scope of this proposal.
+This proposal is intended to be simply an alternative encoding of the *surface syntax* with the smallest possible delta to enable high performance parsing.
+By design, this proposal does not attempt any semantics-level encoding (e.g., bytecode, encoding variables instead identifiers).

 That said, this proposal is highly ambitious.